ihcsim/linkerd2-gitops/README.md

 ![Sync the main application](img/dashboard-applications-main-sync.png)

-Note that only the `main` application will be synchronized.
+Notice that only the `main` application is synchronized.

-In the following steps, we will synchronize each application individually.
+In the following steps, we will synchronize the remaining applications individually.

 ### Deploy cert-manager